bufio+x86_64 +linux

 buffer: []u8,

-// Number of bytes available in buffer
+// Index of start of pending bytes in buffer

-pending: size,
+start: size,

 // User-confirmed maximum size of read buffer